Follow the steps below for United States Chapters.

-- Hold in-person meetings at least 6 times a year.
+- Hold meetings at least 6 times a year.

-- Complete a Chapter Monthly Report (CMR) to send to your Regional Coordinator.
+- Complete a Chapter Quarterly Report (CQR).
 This takes a few minutes and can be submitted with ease online.

 - Complete a financial report once every 6 months to send to the ICAN Treasurer.
 This typically takes around 15 minutes to complete, but often takes less time for new or small chapters with little or no transactions.

-- Respond to inquiries your chapter receives by phone or email in a timely manner.
+- Respond to inquiries your chapter receives by phone, email, or social media in a timely manner.